tpeczek/demo-webassembly-with-dotnet-on-aks/README.md

-# Running .NET Based WebAssembly Applications and Components in AKS
+# Running .NET-Based WebAssembly Applications and Components in AKS

-A collection of sample projects for demonstrating how to run a .NET based WebAssembly applications and components in Azure Kubernetes Service.
+A collection of sample projects for demonstrating how to run a .NET-based WebAssembly applications and components in Azure Kubernetes Service.
 You can read more here:

-- .NET based Spin application on WASM/WASI node pool in AKS (you can read more [here](https://www.tpeczek.com/2022/12/experimenting-with-net-webassembly.html))
+- .NET-based Spin application on WASM/WASI node pool in AKS (you can read more [here](https://www.tpeczek.com/2022/12/experimenting-with-net-webassembly.html))
-- .NET based Slight application on WASM/WASI node pool in AKS (you can read more [here](https://www.tpeczek.com/2024/01/experimenting-with-net-webassembly.html))
+- .NET-based Slight application on WASM/WASI node pool in AKS (you can read more [here](https://www.tpeczek.com/2024/01/experimenting-with-net-webassembly.html))

 ## Consulting and Professional Services